UFC 199: Background

 While this was the first time the organization has held an event at the venue, it was the fifth time that UFC has hosted an event in Los Angeles County.
 Previous UFC events in the area took place at the Staples Center.

-The event was expected to be headlined by a UFC Middleweight Championship rematch between champion Luke Rockhold and former champion Chris Weidman.
+The event was expected to be headlined by a UFC Middleweight Championship rematch between current champion Luke Rockhold and former champion Chris Weidman.
 They previously met at UFC 194, when Rockhold won Weidman's title via fourth-round TKO.
 However, Weidman pulled out on May 17 due to a large extrusion herniation on his neck.
 The first replacement choice was former Strikeforce Middleweight Champion Ronaldo Souza, who lost his title to Rockhold in 2011, but he injured his meniscus in a win at UFC 198 against former UFC Light Heavyweight Champion Vitor Belfort.
 Therefore, he was replaced by The Ultimate Fighter 3 winner Michael Bisping.
 The fight was also a rematch as the two met previously in November 2014 at UFC Fight Night: Rockhold vs. Bisping, with Rockhold winning via submission in the second round.

 The co-main event featured a UFC Bantamweight Championship trilogy bout between current two-time champion Dominick Cruz and former WEC Featherweight Champion Urijah Faber.
 The pairing first met at featherweight on WEC 26 in 2007, where Faber defeated Cruz via guillotine choke to defend his title.
 The rematch took place on UFC 132 in 2011, when Cruz defended his title for the first time via unanimous decision.

 A lightweight bout between Evan Dunham and The Ultimate Fighter: Brazil 2 winner Leonardo Santos, originally scheduled for UFC 198, was moved to this event after a minor injury to Dunham delayed the matchup a few weeks.
 Subsequently, Santos pulled out on April 29 due to an undisclosed injury and was replaced by James Vick.
 In turn, Dunham pulled out of that pairing on May 5 for undisclosed reasons and was replaced by Beneil Dariush.